ThingLabsIo/ThingLabsIo.github.io/pages/workshop/windows-thingy/01-hello-windows-iot.md

 *  Auto generated table of contents
 {:toc}

-In this lab you will create a simple _Thing_ using a Windows 10 IoT device and the Universal Windows Platform.
+In this lab, you will create a simple _Thing_ using a Windows 10 IoT device and the Universal Windows Platform.

 # Bill of Materials
 What you will need: